Equity, Diversity, and Human Rights

 ANTR 2036E Indigenous Peoples of North America

-HIST 2616E First Nations in Canada in Historical Perspective
+HIST 2616E The First Nations of Canada in Historical Perspective

 HIST 3616E History of Women and the Family in the Pre-Industrial Era